horodylova/special-letter/README.md

 ## Overview

 Special Letter is a full-stack application that allows users to write letters to their future selves.
 Users can compose messages, schedule them for delivery at a specific future date, and enjoy the experience of receiving their past thoughts when that date arrives.
+Updated

 ## Address
 - Website: [https://special-letter-theta.vercel.app/](https://special-letter-theta.vercel.app/)